 Contextual Safeguarding has been developed by Carlene Firmin at the University of Bedfordshire over the past six years to inform policy and practice approaches to safeguarding adolescents.
-Contextual Safeguarding is an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
-It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
-Parents and carers have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.
+Contextual Safeguarding is an approach to understanding, and

 Therefore children's social care practitioners need to engage with individuals and sectors who do have influence over/within extra-familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
 Contextual Safeguarding, therefore, expands the objectives of child protection systems in recognition that young people are vulnerable to abuse in a range of social contexts https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding